ujjwalsh/gsl/README.md

 The copyright of the output of GSL is by default the property of the user or whomever writes the template(s).

+### Run with docker

+To run gsl from docker on your current working directory:

+	# Shell and Powershell
+	docker run -v ${PWD}:/gsl zeromqorg/gsl <parameters and options>

+	# Windows CMD
+	docker run -v %cd%:/gsl zeromqorg/gsl <parameters and options>

+The default build directy is `/gsl`.
+If you mounted it elsewhere you need the specify the `GSL_BUILD_DIR` environment variable:

+	docker run -v <build_dir>:/projects/myproject -e GSL_BUILD_DIR=/projects/myproject zeromqorg/gsl <parameters and options>

+The above commands assumes that your script files are within your build directory.
+If you placed your scripts in other directories specify them as follows:

+	docker run -v <script_dir1>:/tmp/scripts1 -v <script_dir2>:/tmp/scripts2 -v ${PWD}:/gsl -e GSL_SCRIPTS_PATH=/tmp/scripts2:/tmp/scripts2 zeromqorg/gsl <parameters and options>

+The scripts that runs docker inside the container will place the script directories onto the PATH so that gsl can find them.

 ### Building and installing

 Dependencies: